-BPhysio - Bachelor of Physiotherapy
+Bachelor of Physiotherapy (BPhysio)

 Physiotherapy is a complementary healthcare profession that aims to restore or promote the normal physical functioning of the individual, as well as to rehabilitate individuals with injuries and those living with disabilities.
-Training is outcomes-based and problem-oriented.
-Physiotherapy students are exposed to a wide variety of patients, where they can use their examination and problem-solving skills to make a significant contribution to the health status of any patient.
+Training is evidence- and outcomesbased.
+Physiotherapy students are exposed to a wide variety of patients, where they can use their examination and problemsolving skills to make a significant contribution to the health status of any patient.
 Physiotherapists who have qualified at the University of Pretoria are in demand in all sectors of healthcare worldwide.